 There are two ways to assign a mix minus bus to a source: from the Channel display touch-screen or from the Signal Settings display.
 Here we will use the Channel display, as this is the quickest method to assign an aux from 1 to 16.
-To assign auxes 17 to 32 or track busses you must use the Signal Settings display.
+To assign other auxes or track busses you must use the Signal Settings display.